-Each dot in the chart below was a member of the Senate in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Chafee is shown as a purple triangle. (analysis methodology)
+Chafee is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2006 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Chafee sponsored bills primarily in these issue areas:

 Government Operations and Politics (21%) Economics and Public Finance (19%) Environmental Protection (19%) Water Resources Development (10%) Health (10%) Science, Technology, Communications (8%) International Affairs (7%) Public Lands and Natural Resources (6%)

 - S.Res.
 562 (109th): A resolution paying tribute to the Reverend Waitstill Sharp and Martha Sharp …

 - S. 3240 (109th): A bill to amend the Harmonized Tariff Schedule of the United States …

 - S.Res.
 301 (109th): A resolution commemorating the 100th anniversary of the National Audubon Society.